Having a nighttime routine for anxiety when you have anxiety is an important part of self-care for your mental health.

 It simply eases my mind to know things look orderly in those two essential rooms.

 I also make sure to tidy up the bedroom.
-You know, hung up any stray clothes, or books so that when I scan around the room I feel peace and calm.
+You know, hung up any stray clothes, or books so that when I scan around the room I feel at peace and calm.

 Clutter does so much harm to your mind especially when you have anxiety.